cinemascience/website/docs/source/tutorial_viewers.rst

   sphere_multi-image.cdb/
   sphere... code-block::

-The set of databases for Cinema\:Explorer is defined in a **databases.json** file found in:
+The set of databases for CinemaExplorer is defined in a **databases.json** file found in:

 .. code:: bash